 You feel “in a fog” or low energy a lot

 The more sugar we consume, the harder the body has to work to maintain that balance.
-When we overload it, we first experience a sugar rush or burst of energy and then a dip below normal.
-(3)
+When we overload it, we feel tired and less alert.
+(4)

 You have bloating and gas